The Biggest Factor That Causes Dissertation Writer’s Block

 As I realized how long it had been since I broke a good sweat, I decided it was time for action.

-Jillian Michaels’ workout, or any workout for that matter, helped me to let go of the biggest reasons that cause writer’s block: Fear.
+These simple workout routines helped me to let go of the biggest reasons that cause writer’s block: Fear.

 Fears That Cause Writer’s Block